oracle-quickstart/oci-weblogic-migration/README.md

 Installing Weblogic Migration Tool
 ----------------------------------------
-* Initiate a Secure Shell (SSH) connection to the AdminServer Linux Host, utilizing a user account with read and write file system permissions.
+* Initiate a Secure Shell (SSH) connection to the AdminServer Linux Host of the On-Premise Weblogic domain, utilizing a user account with read and write file system permissions.
 This step enables secure remote access and interaction with the server.
 * Download the most recent release from  https://github.com/oracle-quickstart/oci-weblogic-migration/releases
 * Unzip the installer to a folder where the user has read and write permissions.
 * Folder will be referenced as $toolHome.